LASER: Stratified Selective Sampling for Instruction Tuning with Dedicated Scoring Strategy: Appendix

-Figure~\ref{fig:origin_proportion} shows SetFit classification results for IT datasets used in the experiments.
-Whereas Figure~\ref{fig:sampling_origin} shows the composition of source datasets for various sampling strategies.
-Deita is basically dominated by only two datasets: microsoft/orca-agentinstruct-1M-v1 (200k sampled) and WizardLMTeam/WizardLM\_evol\_instruct\_V2\_196K.
+Figure~\ref{fig:origin_proportion} shows SetFit classification results for IT datasets from which we composed $\mathcal{D}$.
+On the other hand, Figure~\ref{fig:sampling_origin} shows which of the source datasets are sampled when we use various sampling strategies.
+Interestingly, while \textsc{Laser} maintains relative diversity across different source datasets, \textsc{Deita} is completely dominated by only two datasets: microsoft/orca-agentinstruct-1M-v1 (200k sampled) and WizardLMTeam/WizardLM\_evol\_instruct\_V2\_196K.